Parallel-NetCDF/E3SM-IO/README.md

 The benchmark program in this repository, e3sm_io.c, is designed to evaluate the E3SM I/O kernel when using the PnetCDF library to perform the I/O task.
-In particular, it studies one of the E3SM's most challenging I/O patterns used by the cubed sphere variables which are partitioned into long lists of small and noncontiguous requests across all MPI processes.
+In particular, it studies one of the E3SM's most challenging I/O patterns when the problem domain is represented by cubed sphere grids which produce long lists of small and noncontiguous requests in each of all MPI processes.

 The I/O kernel is implemented by using PnetCDF nonblocking varn APIs, which can aggregate multiple requests to a variable or across variables.
 In addition